- Considering a move to Toronto after COVID-19? Want to connect with some Aussies in the area? Check out the Aussies in Toronto group on Facebook!

 COVID-19: Travel restrictions for Australians moving to Canada

 As per initial announcements, Canadian citizens and permanent residents will have the ability to cross into Canada, whether by aircraft or by the land border with the U.S. However, several exceptions were confirmed through IRCC’s announcement.

-- immediate family members of Canadian citizens and Canadian permanent residents;
+- Canadian citizens and Canadian permanent residents;

 There are a handful of other exceptional exemptions listed here.

 This means that if you’re Australian and you don’t fall into one of those groups, you will not be able to enter Canada.

 It’s unclear how long this travel ban will remain in effect.
 The length of the ban will be responsive to the progression of the public health crisis.
 For the most recent updates regarding the travel ban, please refer to our COVID-19 newsfeed.